politicalphysicist/politicalphysicist.github.io/content/Politics/21EnergyP4.md

 ###Conclusion

-Energy policy is a highly technical matter involving economics, engineering, fundamental physics, and law.
+Energy policy is a highly technical matter involving politics, economics, engineering, fundamental physics, and law.
 Books can, and have, been written on these matters, so this series of articles can only provide an overview of the issues.
 As has been seen, transition to a low carbon economy will not be easy and will not be possible using only (or even mainly) renewable energy.
 Nuclear power must play a role.
 The sort of transition described here will require not only active state intervention in the energy sector, but in many other parts of the economy as well.
 A Labour government intent on protecting the environment must be prepared for the magnitude of the task and be willing to violate EU directives in order to achieve it.
 To paraphrase a cliché, the choice before us is clear: socialism or environmental disaster.

 [^1]: The lower value of £7.5 billion quoted in the report seemed to assume that money would _be paid to the government_ when nationalising those distribution companies with negative equity.
 This seems unlikely--the best we could hope for in those cases is not to have to pay any compensation.